fhirpack/fhirpack/CONTRIBUTING.md

 Code Contributions
 ------------------

-`fhirpack` is build around the `PACK` class which uses a subclass of `pandas` `DataFrame`, called `Frame`, as the main underlying datastructure.
-Upon connecting to a server, the worklow follows the ETL principle.
-In general, methods that extract FHIR resources can be found in inside the `extraction` directory.
+`fhirpack` is build around the `PACK` class which uses a custom subclass of `pandas` `DataFrame`, called `Frame`, as the main underlying datastructure.
+Upon connecting to a server, the workflow follows the ETL principle.
+In general, methods that extract FHIR resources can be found inside the `extraction` directory.
 These methods expect a list of either `fhirpy` resources, `fhirpy` references or FHIR-ID strings as input.
 Alternatively, the methods can operate on a `Frame` object according to the